Review: Ruby Blinkhorn's Wisdom Teeth - Honi Soit

 Ruby takes us all to the metaphysical dentist.

-Deep in the annals of the Enmore Theatre, an intimate room seating about 40 people was transformed into the wildest dentist’s office in history.
+Deep in the labyrinthine backrooms of the Enmore Theatre, an intimate room seating about 40 people was transformed into the wildest dentist’s office in history.
 Ruby Blinkhorn’s Wisdom Teeth is her comedic solo debut, and third appearance at the Sydney Comedy Festival following the critical success of duo act ‘Deep Heat’ last year with fellow comedian Kate Bubalo.

 The one-woman show opens with an original musical number, in which Blinkhorn frets over the state of her wisdom teeth, and whether it signals the impending end of her childhood: “my wisdom teeth are broken, I’m stupider than ever…”.
 We follow her on the miniscule stage to the dentist’s office, expertly constructed through a combination of pre-recorded ‘receptionist’ voiceovers and the innovative use of a mini torch.
 The pre-appointment form proves particularly triggering, with Blinkhorn agonising over the ‘Occupation’ box in a tongue-in-cheek dig at stand-up comedians.
 Once in the check-up chair, a sleazy, disembodied dentist (Blinkhorn’s own voice too) sends her off to sleep to examine her teeth, and the fun really begins.